anhnguyendepocen/SSDSBook/courseApproach.md

 The GTD website has a [great list of software](http://gettingthingsdone.com/common-tools-software/) for those of you looking for a to-do list application.
 One that isn't listed that I use for collaborating with my student research team is [Trello](https://trello.com), a freemium website that allows you to create simple to-do lists.
 It isn't sophisticated enough for implementing GTD, but it is more than sufficient for managing to-do lists related to this course.

 ### Managing Course Materials
 For both courses covered by this book, materials will be disseminated in physical and digital form.
-The topic of keeping digital materials organized is the subject of the next chapter.
+The topic of keeping digital materials organized is the subject of the next chapter [Protecting Your Work].
 The physical handouts and materials that we'll give out will all come three hole punched, and you are expected to purchase a three-ring binder for this course.
 I give out enough handouts that, without a binder, it becomes difficult to keep track of where handouts are located.
 I have watched students spend more time looking for the handout than it takes to find the answer to their question once they have the handout itself.

 There are two recommended ways to keep your binder tidy.
 One is to organize by lecture.
 There are sixteen lectures worth of handouts in both courses (not including the course preview and the final research conference session), so two sets of dividers (which often come in packs of eight) should be sufficient.
 The other way to organize handouts is by topic.
 We hand out a number of different types of documents that could be organized thematically like so: